Dog fouling

 It is important that children should be taught to wash their hands regularly after playing with animals and always before eating.

 Worms are present in greatest numbers in bitches who are nursing puppies and the puppies themselves.
-The best way to cut down the amount of eggs is to worm puppies and bitches fortnightly.
-This should be done from when the puppies are 2-3 weeks old until they reach 6 months with worming preparations from your Vet, the Chemist or Pet Shop.
-All dogs and cats should be wormed routinely twice a year after that.
+The best way to cut down the amount of eggs is to worm puppies and bitches regularly according to your vet's advice.
+Adult dogs will also need regular worming throughout their life.